-The Battery Interface Genome - BIG - can be related to the concept of descriptors in catalyst design, 120 in which the binding energy of important reaction intermediates scales with that of the descriptor, and the identification and quantification of the descriptor value enables an accelerated and accurate prediction of the rate of the total reaction.
-Identifying the multiple descriptors (or genes) coding for the spatio-temporal evolution of battery interfaces and interphases is a prerequisite for the inverse design process, and simply cannot be done using existing methodologies.
-This requires improving the capabilities of multi-scale modelling, AI, and systematic multi-technique characterisation of battery interfaces, including in operando characterisation, to generate/collect comprehensive sets of high-fidelity data that will feed a common AI-orchestrated data infrastructure in MAP.
+The Battery Interface Genome - BIG - can be related to the concept of descriptors in catalyst design,159 in which the binding energy of important reaction intermediates scales with that of the descriptor, and the identification and quantification of the descriptor value enables an accelerated and accurate prediction of the rate of the total reaction.
+Identifying the multiple dynamic descriptors (or genes) coding for the spatio-temporal evolution of battery interfaces and interphases is a prerequisite for the inverse design process and simply cannot be done using existing methodologies.
+This requires improving the capabilities of multi-scale modelling, machine- and deep learning, and systematic multi-technique characterisation of battery interfaces, including operando characterisation, to generate/collect comprehensive sets of high-fidelity data^{160,161} that will feed a common AI-orchestrated data infrastructure in MAP.
 BIG aims at establishing the fundamental "genomic" knowledge of battery interfaces and interphases through time, space, and chemistries.
-BIG will be chemistry neutral, starting from state-of-the-art Li-ion technology, where substantial data and insights are available for training the models, to emerging and radically new chemistries.
+The BIG will be chemistry neutral, starting from state-of-the-art Li-ion technology, where substantial data and insights are available for training the models, to emerging technologies like Na-ion and all-solid-state and radically new chemistries.

-Battery interfaces and interphases - where the energy storage in batteries is facilitated, but also where many degradation phenomena are initiated-have always been both a blessing and a major limitation in battery development.
-For instance, the growth of the so-called solid electrolyte interphase (SEI) on graphitic anodes is one of the most crucial properties in ensuring the cycling stability of LIBs.
+Battery interfaces and interphases - where the energy storage in batteries is facilitated but also where many degradation phenomena are initiated-have always been both a blessing and a major limitation in battery development.
+For instance, the growth of the so-called solid electrolyte interphase (SEI) on the anode as well as cathode electrolyte interphase (CEI) on the cathode has both a significant impact on the one galvanostatic cycling stability as well as safety of LIBs.
 Thus, when mastered, interfacial reactivity helps to extend the thermodynamic and kinetic stability of organic electrolytes used in batteries; when it is not controlled, however, continuous parasitic reactions may occur, limiting the cycle life of batteries.
-Understanding, controlling, and designing the function of interfaces and interphases is therefore key for the development of ultra-performing, smart, and sustainable batteries.
+Understanding, controlling, and designing the function of interfaces and interphases is, therefore, key for the development of ultra-performing, smart, and sustainable batteries.

-In comparison with the bulk dimensions of the electrode and electrolyte ($\sim \mu m$), the interface (or interphase) is several orders of magnitude smaller ($\sim nm$) and interfacial reactions are easily masked by their surroundings.
+In comparison with the bulk dimensions of the electrode and electrolyte ($\sim\mu$ m), the interface (or interphase) is several orders of magnitude smaller (\sim nm), and interfacial reactions are easily masked by their surroundings.
 Experimental and computational techniques must therefore be highly surface sensitive with exceptionally high resolution to probe such buried interfaces.
 Nevertheless, the experimental characterisation of battery interfaces has been an enduring challenge.
-Indeed, very few, if any, techniques are currently capable of providing a full description of the events happening at the interface.
+Indeed, very few, if any, techniques can provide a full description of the events happening at the electrode-electrolyte interface.